MolSSI/cookiecutter-cms/README.md

 ### When to drop support for older Python versions?

 Project developers can freely choose when to drop support for older versions of Python, or if they don't want to support as many.
 The general rules we recommend are:

 * Support at least two Python versions: The most recent and the preceding minor version.
 E.g. 3.9 and 3.8
 * Dropping Python versions should require a minor Project Version increment.
 * New Python versions have been supported for at least one minor revision.
-E.g Project X.Y supports Python 3.7 and 3.8; Project X.Y+1 supports Python 3.7, 3.8 and 3.9; Project X.Y+2 supports Python 3.8 and 3.9.
+E.g Project X.Y supports Python 3.8 and 3.9;
+  Project X.Y+1 supports Python 3.8, 3.9 and 3.10; Project X.Y+2 supports Python 3.9 and 3.10.
 * Add deprecation warnings if features will be removed.

-### Why is Python 2.X not on the supported versions?
-New projects generally should not be built with Python 2.7 support in mind; see the [Python 3 Statement](https://python3statement.org/).
-Although the final Python 2.7 release will be [supported through 2020](http://legacy.python.org/dev/peps/pep-0373/) and is the default on many legacy systems, Python 3 has been released for almost a decade and a project's long term usage should not be shackled by legacy methods that will have to be replaced in very short order as Python 2 support is retired.
+### Where is setup.py?

+For a long time, many Python projects relied on the library called `setuptools`.
+This dependency required python to run, and by its nature limited how much configuration could be done. `setup.py` has since been superseded by a new file called `pyproject.toml`, which is a build-system agnostic file which serves much of the same purpose, but can be extended to any number of tools, many of which can be retrieved from the internet simply by defining it in the `pyproject.toml` file.
+Many of the features which were in `setup.py` can be replaced by equivalent keys in the `pyproject.toml`.
+By default, the cookiecutter uses the `setuptools` backend anyways, just with the modernized install specification.

 ## Next steps and web integrations

 The repository contains a number of "hooks" that integrate with a variety of web services.
 To fully integrate the project with these web services and to get started developing your project please proceed through the following directions.

 ### Local installation

 For development work it is often recommended to do a "local" python install via `pip install -e .`.
 This command will insert your new project into your Python site-packages folder so that it can be found in any directory on your computer.

 ### Setting up with GitHub
 Upon creation, this project will initialize the output as a `git` repository compatible with